bcsitera/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 **For predetermined cost types** User can setup default cost accounts.
 That can be done in **Cost Types** page.
 Now when expense documents are imported from CostPocket, system assigns a default G/L cost account determined by document's cost type. **Note!** Default cost account is assigned to cost document **only** when existing Vendor is detected via Registration No. or VAT Registration No.

+For payment method automation User can setup **Payment Method Mapping** so that custom Payment Methods are received from CostPocket and then mapped to BC Payment Method Code.
+Now when expense documents are imported from CostPocket _(for example using Payment Card Report)_, system assigns **automatically** that **Payment Method**  to cost document.

 **Approval** of an expense report and setting it up is similar to <a href="https://docs.microsoft.com/en-us/dynamics365/business-central/walkthrough-setting-up-and-using-a-purchase-approval-workflow/" target="_blank">Setting Up and Using a Purchase Approval Workflow</a>.
 On page Workflows use button "New Workflow from Template" and just select **Expense Report Approval Workflow**.
 After enabling the workflow, User can post an expense report only when it's been approved (status becomes Released).<br>
 To notify for example a bookkeeper about a new imported expense report, use workflow template **Expense Report New Entry Notification Workflow**.